Position: Use Sparse Autoencoders to Discover Unknowns: An SAE Primer

-Single layer top-$k$ SAEs have emerged as a common architecture in recent work, with slight variations like an auxiliary loss or nested losses to mitigate issues like dead neurons and feature absorption \citep{gao_scaling_2024, bussmann_learning_2025}.
+Top-$K$ SAEs with a single-layer encoder and decoder (as above) have emerged as a common architecture in recent work, with slight variations to mitigate issues like dead neurons and feature absorption \citep{gao_scaling_2024, bussmann_learning_2025}.
 Some work has replaced SAEs with sparse \textit{transcoders}, which use layer $\ell_i$ to construct the output of a later layer $\ell_j$ \citep{paulo_transcoders_2025, lindsey2025biology}.
-For convenience, \textbf{we refer to all of these closely-related methods under the ``SAE'' umbrella}, while noting that the specifics of the optimal sparse coding architecture are likely to shift.
+For convenience, \textbf{we refer to all of these closely-related sparse coding methods under the ``SAE'' umbrella}, while noting that the specific optimal architecture is likely to shift.

 \paragraph{Applying SAEs to interpret language models.} The recent wave of SAE research aims to interpret the representations learned by large language models.
-The motivation for this line of work is to understand the units and computations an LM uses to map an input to an output.
+The motivation for this line of work is to understand the units and computations an LM uses to map inputs to outputs.
 Before SAEs, a plethora of works over the last decade on \textit{probing} language models have shown that LM token representations contain rich semantic information \citep{belinkov_probing_2022}.
-Concepts like a word's part-of-speech or pronoun coreferences are a linear transformation away from the word's representation \citep{liu_linguistic_2019}.
-Given this richness, a natural question is whether we can identify all of the concepts a language model encodes and the model components that encode them.
-A starting point is to interpret a single neuron \citep{elhage_toy_2022}.
-Unfortunately, individual neurons are hard to describe in a human-interpretable way.
-Neurons tend to capture a complex combination of concepts, and this \textit{polysemanticity} appears to be a fundamental property of neural networks \citep{elhage_toy_2022}.
+Concepts like a word's part-of-speech or pronoun co-references are a linear transformation away from the word's representation \citep{liu_linguistic_2019}.
+Given this richness, a natural question is whether we can identify all of the concepts that a language model encodes.
+Unfortunately, neurons in a language model tend to be \textit{polysemantic}: they encode many concepts at once \citep{elhage_toy_2022}, so it is difficult to extract an LM's concepts by studying its neurons.